-Canon 6D versus Nikon D5300
+Canon 6D vs Nikon D5300

-The Canon EOS 6D and the Nikon D5300 are two digital cameras that were announced, respectively, in September 2012 and October 2013.
+The Canon EOS 6D and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in September 2012 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (D5300) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (24 percent) than the Canon 6D.
 Moreover, the D5300 is substantially lighter (38 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.